raph-amiard/LASY-epita/src/TP/3_introduction_to_ada_2_TP.md

 - `Ref`.
 Ref allows referencing a name, introduced by a let, and the result of the evaluation will be the value of the binding.

+You can assume that the same variable name cannot be used twice (you can just raise an exception or even not handle this case).

 ```ada
     subtype Var_Name is String (1 ..
 2);
     type Let is new Expr with record